Karatakos/paidly-assignment/Submission-README.md

 ### Solution

+**Edit**: I incorrectly solved without a fixed currency limit in mind, it was only later I notcied the currency domain object with 10 fixed currencies.
+In retrospect, we could optimize by leveraring this.

 Based on 1440 min in 24 hrs with cached pairs expiring after 5 mins we will make 1400 / 5 = 288 requests p/ 24 hrs with all 128 currencies in a single request.
 Since it will take 128 requests to fill the cache, we will make 288 + 128 = **416 requests p/ 24 hrs** and only 288 requests p/ 24 hrs for subsequent days as long as the cache remains active.

 #### Algorithm